Calathea orbifolia (ka-LAY-thee-uh or-bee-FOH-lee-uh) is also known as Prayer Plant and is one of the prettiest of the Calathea plant family.

 Light & Temperature

-Keep your Orbifolia Calathea in a setting that provides indirect medium light.
+Keep your Orbifolia Calathea in a setting that provides bright indirect light.
 Although these plants can tolerate lower lighting conditions, they will not grow as well.
 They are unable to take full, direct sunlight.

 These plants need plenty of moderate, indirect bright light.
 Too little light will result in leaf bleaching and necrosis on leaf tips.
 If kept in direct sunlight, you will find that your plant suffers from a great deal of leaf burning and damage.

-These tropical plants like a consistently warm temperature (65° – 75° degrees Fahrenheit).
+These tropical plants like a consistently warm room temperature (65° – 75° degrees Fahrenheit).
 Don’t keep your Calathea in a cold room or near a window or door where it may be subject to cold drafts.

 Set your plant several feet away from a window with good lighting.
 This will ensure ample light without the sun’s damaging rays or the possibility of extremes in temperature.
 Don’t place your Calathea near a heater or air-conditioner.